php/php-langspec/spec/11-statements.md

 provide alternate styles.

-Based on the value of its *expression*, a `switch` statement transfers control to a case label (§[[11.3](#labeled-statements)](#labeled-statements)); to a default label (§[[11.3](#labeled-statements)](#labeled-statements)), if one exists; or to the statement immediately following the end of the `switch` statement.
+Based on the value of its *expression*, a `switch` statement transfers control to a [case label](#labeled-statements), to a [default label](#labeled-statements), if one exists; or to the statement immediately following the end of the `switch` statement.
 A case or default label is only reachable directly within its closest enclosing `switch` statement.

-On entry to the `switch` statement, the controlling expression is evaluated and then compared with the value of the case-label-expression values, in lexical order.
+On entry to the `switch` statement, the controlling expression is evaluated and then compared with the value of the case label *expression* values, in lexical order, using the same semantics as `==`.
 If one matches, control transfers to the statement following the corresponding case label.
 If there is no match, then if there is a default label, control transfers to the statement following that; otherwise, control transfers to the statement immediately following the end of the `switch` statement.
-If a `switch` contains more than one case label whose values compare equal to the controlling expression, the first in lexical order is consider the match.
+If a `switch` contains more than one case label whose values compare equal to the controlling expression, the first in lexical order is considered the match.

 An arbitrary number of statements can be associated with any case or default label.
-In the absence of a `break` statement ([§§](#the-break-statement)) at the end of a set of such statements, control drops through into any following case or default label.
-Thus, if all cases and the default end in break and there are no duplicate-valued case labels, the order of case and default labels is insignificant.
+In the absence of a [`break` statement](#the-break-statement) at the end of a set of such statements, the execution continues into any following statements, ignoring the associated labels.
+If all cases and the default end in `break` and there are no duplicate-valued case labels, the order of case and default labels is insignificant.

 Case-label values can be runtime expressions, and the types of sibling case-label values need not be the same.

-Switches may nested, in which case, each `switch` has its own set of `switch` clauses.
+Switches may be nested, in which case, each `switch` has its own set of `switch` clauses.

 **Examples**